 Instructions

-- In a glass bowl in the microwave, melt together the coconut oil and chocolate chips or broken up chocolate bar), until liquid, 30 seconds first and then 15 seconds at a time and stirring in between.
+- In a glass bowl in the microwave, melt together the coconut oil and chocolate chips or chocolate bar, until liquid Start with 30 seconds and then 15 seconds at a time, stirring in between.

 - In a large bowl, mash the avocado.
 Add the eggs, vanilla, pinch of salt and the sugar.